LeTac-MPC: Learning Model Predictive Control for Tactile-reactive Grasping: Approach

 {The Franka Panda robot features force-torque feedback of the end-effector, eliminating the need for additional sensors.} We simultaneously record force feedback during the data collection process.
-Although the force feedback is not useful for model training, we can visualize its relationship with $p_{\text{slip}}$ to verify the reasonableness of the collected data, as shown in Fig.~\ref{fig:data_distri}.
-The plot reveals a linear positive correlation between $p_{\text{slip}}$ and the total external force applied to the grasped object for each material, which is consistent with the model of Coulomb friction. {According to the Coulomb friction model, the maximum static friction force $F_{\text{max}} = \mu F_{\text{normal}}$, where $F_{\text{normal}}$ is the normal force applied on the contact surface, and $\mu$ is the coefficient of static friction.
-Moreover, we can assume that $F_{\text{normal}}$ has a linear relationship with the gripper width.
-Thus, the plot in Fig.~\ref{fig:data_distri} is consistent with the aforementioned equation.} This demonstrates the effectiveness of our automated data collection method.
+Although force feedback is not useful for model training, we can visualize its relationship with $p_{\text{slip}}$ to verify the reasonableness of the collected data, as shown in Fig.~\ref{fig:data_distri}. {Fig.~\ref{fig:data_distri} shows that the gripper width and the external force applied to the block are approximately negatively correlated.
+This indicates an approximate linear positive correlation between the pressure and the total external force applied to each block, aligned with the Coulomb friction model.
+According to this model, the maximum static friction force $F_{\text{max}} = \mu F_{\text{normal}}$, where $F_{\text{normal}}$ is the normal force exerted on the contact surface and $\mu$ is the coefficient of static friction.
+Additionally, we know that the gripper width and $F_{\text{normal}}$ are negatively correlated (a smaller gripper width means tighter grasping and a larger $F_{\text{normal}}$).
+Therefore, the depiction in Fig.~\ref{fig:data_distri} corroborates this equation.} This demonstrates the effectiveness of our automated data collection method.